Cantera/cantera-website/posts/gsoc-2020-blog-3.md

 }
 ```

 For a more advanced example that adds inlets and outlets to the reactor, see Cantera's combustor example ([Python](https://github.com/Cantera/cantera/blob/main/interfaces/cython/cantera/examples/reactors/combustor.py) | [C++](https://github.com/Cantera/cantera/blob/main/samples/cxx/combustor/combustor.cpp)).
 Additional examples can be found in the [Python Reactor Network Examples](https://cantera.org/examples/python/index.html#python-example-reactors) section of the Cantera website.

-In any case, Cantera performs reactor network time integration by generating an ODE system that represents the network, and then solving this system via an external `Integrator` object.
+In any case, after properly configuring a reactor network and its components in Cantera, a call to the `ReactorNet`'s `advance()` method can be used to predict the state of the network at a specified time.
+Transient physical and chemical interactions are simulated by integrating the network's system of ODE governing equations through time, a process that's actually performed by an external `Integrator` object.
 What is an `Integrator`?

 The `Integrator` class is Cantera's interface for ODE system integrators.
 This general-purpose ODE system integration tool can be accessed in any Cantera project by including the **Integrator.h** header file in your code: